Please Note - If you are cruising around Australia you need to select Pacific.

 This all depends on the policy that you choose to go with, if you select a basic cover that only offers medical benefits then most insurers will not include this.
 If, however, you choose a mid-range policy then most will cover cancellation but at a lower claimable amount than comprehensive cover.
 Click for more information on cancellation.

 Most insurers will cover laptops, cameras, smart phones and mobile phones for around $750- $3000, however cover limits will vary from provider to provider.
 To cover higher valued items, you might have the option to include this on the policy at an extra cost.
 The additional cost will vary from insurer to insurer too, so do your research.
-Lucky for we we've already made a start...
+Lucky for you we've already made a start...

 If you are aware of any planned strikes or forecasted weather that has been reported by the media, chances are you would not be able to claim with anything in relation to this.
 Most claimable events are due to unforeseen circumstances.
 If, however, you purchased your policy before any of these things then you would have provision to claim if you were unable to travel or were delayed.
 See more info here.